exokitxr/webmr-docs/docs/whatisexo.md

  > Exokit Engine is an HTML/Javascript engine that runs regular web sites, but only supports 3D via WebGL/WebXR.
  > A window in Exokit is just the contents of a WebGL `<canvas>`.

  Exokit Engine is primarily intended for AR/VR/mixed reality applications.
-It is _not_ based on anoth browser -- specifically it is not a fork of Blink, Gecko, Webkit, or Trident.
+It is _not_ based on another browser -- specifically it is not a fork of Blink, Gecko, Webkit, or Trident.

  <img src="http://via.placeholder.com/400x300" alt="Cross out other browsers to make it clear this is not a fork"/>